 The capsule that will hold astronauts for the future missions is called Orion.

-According to NASA, an unmanned launch for Orion and the SLS rocket is scheduled for December 2017, while the first manned launch is targeted for 2021.
+According to NASA, an unmanned launch for Orion, with SLS propelling it, is scheduled for December 2017, while the first manned launch is targeted for 2021.